MIT-Emerging-Talent/ET6-practice-code-review/collaboration/README.md

 ### 🏗️ Repository Management

-- Follow **naming conventions** for challenges that reflect their behavior (e.g., a challenge to find the sum of 3 numbers should benamed `"sum of 3"`).
+- Follow **naming conventions** for challenges that reflect their behavior (e.g., a challenge to find the sum of 3 numbers should be named `"sum of 3"`).
 - Choose **1 or 2 people** to handle repository updates to ensure consistency.

 ### 🔧 Collaboration Tips